For Immediate Release:

 The estimates for labor force, unemployment rates and jobs for Massachusetts are based on different statistical methodology specified by the U.S. Department of Labor’s Bureau of Labor Statistics (BLS).

-NOTES: The preliminary December 2020 and the revised November 2020 unemployment rates, labor force data and jobs estimates for Massachusetts will be released on Friday, January 22, 2021; local unemployment statistics will be released on Tuesday, January 26, 2021.
+NOTES: The preliminary March 2021 and revised February 2021 unemployment rates, labor force data and jobs estimates for Massachusetts will be released on Friday, April 16, 2021; local unemployment statistics will be released on Tuesday, April 20, 2021.
 Detailed labor market information is available at www.mass.gov/lmi .
-See the 2020 Media Advisory for complete list of release dates.
+See the 2021 Media Advisory for complete list of release dates.

 |Monthly Unemployment area comparisons||Monthly Employment area comparisons|